-We are a non-profit volunteer organisation of more than 60 members, here to support and supply information to the public.
+We are a non-profit volunteer organisation of more than 60 members, here to support and supply information to the public and members for a research fee.
 We are not professionals, just local people interested in the preservation of history for future generations.

 All in all Historical Society members have the local community at heart, interested in the preservation of history for future generations and ready to assist any person with the history of this town and with family history.
 All enquiries are welcome.